libp2p/specs/tls/tls.md

 ## Peer Authentication

-In order to be able use arbitrary key types, peers don’t use their host key to sign the X.509 certificate they send during the handshake.
+In order to be able to use arbitrary key types, peers don’t use their host key to sign the X.509 certificate they send during the handshake.
 Instead, the host key is encoded into the [libp2p Public Key Extension](#libp2p-public-key-extension), which is carried in a self-signed certificate.

 The key used to generate and sign this certificate SHOULD NOT be related to the host's key.
 Endpoints MAY generate a new key and certificate for every connection attempt, or they MAY reuse the same key and certificate for multiple connections.